zhalux19/UserAdmin-frontend/README.md

 Please launch the backend before starting the UI app.
+Run yarn to install all the packages.
 Run yarn start to start the application.
 Open http://localhost:3000 to view it in the browser.

 Main library React, React-Hooks, React-Redux, Redux-Saga, React-Hook-Form, yup and React-Bootstrap